 Josephine Yalovitser was born in Norwalk, Connecticut on December 12th, 1996.
 Her parents emigrated from the former Soviet Union, and made their Jewish-Russian cultural patrimony an essential part of her upbringing.

 Josephine received her B.A. in Psychology, Medical Anthropology, and Public Policy from Dartmouth College.
 Along with her academic challenges, Josephine pursues wide range of interests.
 She has been the President of ASPIRE- a Dartmouth group which advocates for autism research, increased public awareness, and improved services within the Upper Valley for children on the autism spectrum and their families.
 She has held various community engaged positions, such as a Mass Care Intern for the American Red Cross Greater New York and a Student Involvement Intern at Collis Center for Student Involvement, and she has traveled to Lima, Peru to volunteer as a health aid at Medlife Mobile Clinics.
 Ms. Yalovitser is also dedicated to research within her field.
-She has previously assisted the Cognitive Neuroscience Laboratory at Dartmouth College in studying the foundations of Prosopagnosia, and has acted as a Environmental Policy Analyst for the New Hampshire State Representative Chris Christensen.
-Ms. Yalovitser hopes to pursue health policy analysis throughout her career.
+She has previously assisted the Cognitive Neuroscience Laboratory at Dartmouth College in studying the foundations of Prosopagnosia, has acted as a Environmental Policy Analyst for the New Hampshire State Representative Chris Christensen, and has supported research at the University of Vermont, Larner College of Medicine on integrating primary care and behavioral health.
+Ms. Yalovitser hopes to pursue a career in medicine and health policy analysis.

 Ms. Yalovitser has been actively involved in community service from an early age.
 She has worked on numerous projects with the volunteer organizations, including JTeen Leadership, Habitat for Humanity, and Diverbo.
 She initiated local projects for “Operation Smile” and UNICEF, which have impacted her local community.
 For ten years, she has volunteering at her local nursing home, where she implemented a music therapy program with the purpose of enhancing memory recall amongst Alzheimer and Dementia patients through music and reflection.
 While at Dartmouth, Ms. Yalovitser was the New Member Educator of her sorority, Sigma Delt, and encouraged values of philanthropy, partnership, and objectivity in new chapter members through interactive activities and discussion sessions.
 Furthermore, her role as a trained Sexual Assault Peer Advisor, and member of the Rockapellas all-female acapella group, allowed her to promote messages of social justice through campus-wide programs, performances, workshops, and social media.
 Ms. Yalovitser has received numerous awards for her commitment to public service and health care, including the Certificate of Global Health, John Sloan Dickey Center for International Understanding, and the Daily Point of Light Award for Commitment to Community Service.